breatheco-de/the-misspell-chalenge/README.md

 ![edit on Github](https://github.com/breatheco-de/the-misspell-chalenge/blob/master/assets/github-logo2.png?raw=true)

-1. Click the pencil icon that says "Edit on GitHub" at the top right of the lesson, and the lesson source file will be editable.
+1. Click the pencil icon that says "Edit on GitHub" at the top right of the lesson, correcting the misspell chalange right here in this line

 2. Correct the misspelling of the lesson.